 to the broader community.
-This is apparent in the Solti Foundation U.S. awarding Kasper a prestigious Career Assistance award in 2020 as well as numerous guest and cover- conducting appearances in the U.S., Asia and Europe Recent seasons included successful debuts with the Rochester Philharmonic, the Tucson Symphony and the Evergreen (Taiwan) Symphonies.
-Matthew has also appeared with the Orchestre Symphonique et Lyrique de Nancy, Opera National de Lorraine, Queens Symphony Orchestra, The Phoenix Symphony and the Salt River Ballet.
+This is apparent in the Solti Foundation U.S. awarding Kasper a prestigious Career Assistance award in 2020 as well as numerous guest and cover- conducting appearances in the U.S., Asia and Europe Recent seasons included successful debuts with the Rochester Philharmonic, the Tucson Symphony and the Evergreen (Taiwan) Symphony.
+Kasper has also appeared with the Orchestre Symphonique et Lyrique de Nancy, Opera National de Lorraine, Queens Symphony Orchestra, The Phoenix Symphony and the Salt River Ballet.
 Matthew has served as cover conductor for The Cleveland Orchestra, the San Diego Symphony, The Phoenix Symphony, Arizona Musicfest and the Queens Symphony.

 A passionate advocate for expanding access to music for children in the U.S., Kasper has been honored to serve as Artistic and General Director of the Phoenix Youth Symphony Orchestras since 2020.
 During this tenure, Kasper has worked hard to form meaningful collaborations for the benefit of the organization’s young musicians.
-This includes a conducting fellowship with Arizona State University and full ballet productions with the Ballet Arizona School of Tchaikovsky’s Swan Lake and The Sleeping Beauty, masterclasses and coaching in conjunction with the Phoenix Chamber Music Society and many others.
-Matthew believes music should be widely available to any and all children and is working hard to forge relationships to help make that a reality in Phoenix.
+This includes a conducting fellowship with Arizona State University and full ballet productions with the Ballet Arizona School of Tchaikovsky’s Swan Lake and The Sleeping Beauty, masterclasses and coaching with musicians from the Phoenix Chamber Music Society and many others.
+Matthew believes music should be available to all children and is working hard to forge relationships to help make that a reality in Phoenix.

-Originally from Madison Wisconsin, Matthew currently resides in Phoenix with his wife Rebecca, son Theodore and daughters Fiona and Magnolia and their golden retriever Bear.
+Originally from Madison Wisconsin, Kasper currently resides in Phoenix with his wife Rebecca, son Theodore, daughters, Fiona and Magnolia and their golden retriever Bear.